 Are you allowing the option for standardized test waivers requests?

 For the 2023-24 admissions cycle, the IBEAR MBA Program is providing candidates the option of submitting a standardized test (GMAT or GRE) waiver request.

 What is the basis upon which Marshall will decide on test waivers?

 Standardized tests provide the Admissions Committee with some evidence of a candidate’s ability (quantitative, verbal, and analytical) to perform academically in the MBA core curriculum.
 Test scores also serve to provide an indication of English language capability.
 The basis for your waiver request should be grounded in a record of exceptional academic achievement that includes demonstrated mathematical/quantitative preparedness.
 While professional experience can be included as a component of the waiver request, the Admissions Committee will most strongly consider two elements: 1) overall academic achievement; and 2) performance in quantitative coursework.

 How should I determine whether or not to submit a test waiver request?

-It is our belief that most applicants should submit a standardized test score as part of the application process.
-That said, some candidates may be able to demonstrate exceptional academic proficiency (quantitative, verbal, and analytical) in other ways.
+It is recommended that applicants submit a standardized test score as part of the application process.
+Some candidates, however, may be able to demonstrate exceptional academic proficiency (quantitative, verbal, and analytical) in other ways.
 It is important that you review the most recent class profile to get an understanding of the competitiveness of the application process.

 How do I submit a test waiver request?